-Some people put a tremendous amount of effort into what they do: jobs, leisure time, parenting, helping others, etc. Other people do as little as possible on such activities.
+Some people put a tremendous amount of effort into what they do: jobs, leisure time, parenting, helping others, and so forth.
+Other people do as little as possible on such activities.
 Why is that?

-The way I see it, even if you don’t particularly like your job or work, you have to be there for a certain amount of hours each day.
+The way I see it, even if you don’t particularly like your job or work, you still have to devote a significant number of hours to it.
 It’s just too boring not to tackle your task with effort and enthusiasm.
 If you must do the time, do so in a way that brings reward to yourself.

 Performing a half-assed job is fraught with negativity, yields feelings of inadequacy, and produces minimal reward.
-Doing a whole-assed job gives you a sense of accomplishment, approval from peers and superiors, pride in yourself, etc. This dichotomy can be extrapolated to all areas of your life: your home, your relationships, your leisure time, etc.
+Doing a whole-assed job gives you a sense of accomplishment, esteem from peers and superiors, and pride in yourself.
+This dichotomy can be extrapolated to all areas of your life: your home, your work, your relationships, and your leisure time.